alehano/reverse/README.md

 # reverse
 Go (golang) URL reverse

+It's useful for templates.
+You can get a URL by a name and params and not depend on URL structure.

 Simple URL reverse package.
 It fits to any router.
 All it does is just stores urls by a name and replace params when you retrieve a URL.
 To use it you have to add a URL with a name, raw URL with placeholders (params) and a list of these params.